 - Exerting excessive force or traction on the head during delivery

 - Improper use of forceps or vacuum extractors

-If your newborn suffered Shoulder Dystocia resulting in Erb’s palsy, Klumpke’s palsy or an injury to their Brachial Plexus during birth and you would like to know more about your legal rights, contact our shoulder dystocia lawyer today!
+Other birth injuries that ca result from shoulder dystocia include Erb’s palsy and Klumpke’s palsy.
+If your newborn suffered a shoulder dystocia injury resulting in Erb’s palsy, Klumpke’s palsy or during birth and you would like to know more about your legal rights, contact our attorneys today!

 Speak With a Dallas Birth Injury Lawyer For Free